 Another criticism against blue light is that people who surf the internet or are exposed to blue light from other sources just before going to bed have trouble falling asleep or complain about poor sleep quality.
 In fact, there is a strong link between blue light exposure and the regulation of our circadian rhythm that synchronizes our bio clock and impacts our wake-sleep cycle.
 Special photoreceptors in the retina contain the protein melanopsin which is particularly sensitive to a specific sub-spectrum of the blue light.
 Although the metabolic process is complex, the result can be described as follows: blue light exposure causes these retinal photoreceptors to suppress the production and secretion of the hormone melatonin (also known as the “sleep hormone”).
 As a consequence, we stay alert, awake, and agile.
 When there is no more blue light exiting these photoreceptors, the blocking process stops, and melatonin is secreted again.
 The consequence is relaxation, growing fatigue, and, eventually, sleep.

 Although we rely on this natural process to keep us alert and awake during the day, it’s not ideal to experience the effects at late hours and at night.
 Some studies indicate that the quality and duration of sleep, particularly in young people, are impaired by using screens at night.
-So, just put your smartphone and tablet away and focus on getting a decent night’s sleep.
+It is recommended to discontinue use of blue light devices a couple of hours prior to bedtime.

 Does blue light have an influence on our well-being?
 ZEISS expert Christian Lappe gives the answer in this video.